Innovation scouting, strategic partnering, scientific consulting, and discovery research for skeletal muscle diseases

 The mission is to drive innovation and drug discovery research for skeletal muscle diseases and disorders to accelerate the development of therapeutics for patients with debilitating and life threatening conditions.

-The strategy is to identify early phase, novel, and promising myotropic therapeutics, and to partner with pharmaceutical and biotechnology companies, academic institutions, non-profit organizations, and venture capitalists to expeditiously move these opportunities through drug discovery and development.
+The strategy is to identify early-stage, novel, and promising myotropic therapeutics, and to partner with pharmaceutical and biotechnology companies, academic institutions, non-profit organizations, and venture capitalists to expeditiously move these opportunities through drug discovery and development.
 MyoThera also conducts internal drug discovery research, and serves as a resource to other companies and institutions through scientific consulting services.

 Ira J. Smith, Ph.D. founded Myotropic Therapeutics to address urgent unmet medical needs for skeletal muscle diseases and disorders.
 He has more than twelve years of preclinical and basic research experience investigating skeletal muscle wasting and weakness, and seven years of pharmaceutical industry experience leading discovery research, innovation scouting, and strategic alliances.